karlkfi/kubexit/README.md

 Birth Dependency:
 - `KUBEXIT_BIRTH_DEPS` - The name(s) of this process birth dependencies, comma separated.
+- `KUBEXIT_BIRTH_TIMEOUT` - Duration to wait for all birth dependencies to be ready.
+Default: `30s`.
 - `KUBEXIT_POD_NAME` - The name of the Kubernetes pod that this process and all its siblings are in.
 - `KUBEXIT_NAMESPACE` - The name of the Kubernetes namespace that this pod is in.